snowdj/bradonomics.github.io/_posts/2013-02-07-education-of-millionaires-summary.md

 Ellsberg talks about using your "Connection Capital" to build your network.
 By introducing people when you don't have the skills to help, you've made them a part of your network also.
 And this seems obvious enough, but how do you use your network to grow your network when you don't _have_ a network?

 Michael recommends giving relevant and valuable advice.
 Even if you think you don't have any advice to offer, you probably do.
 There are three areas that Eben Pagen, one of the interviewees in the book, says people spend most of their time worrying about.
 Money, relationships and health.
-Very few people have all three figured out and if you can uncover the one they need help with, and give good advice, you'll be able to bring them into your network.
+Very few people have all three figured out and if you can uncover the one they need help with and give good advice, you'll be able to bring them into your network.
 So how can you uncover their area of worry?

 > I'm going to teach you two questions that, if you put them into use at parties, events, and conferences, will change your life forever and will grow your network faster than you ever thought possible:
 >